haagenson/kotlin-solid-curriculum/README.md

 If you design your software poorly, the cost of adding a feature over time will get worse and worse.

 If you design your software well, you'll theoretically be able to respond to change as quickly after 2 years as you did in the first 2 months.

-## Refactoring to SOLID

-SOLID only matters when it's time to change something.
-For some things the cost of change now vs the cost of change later is the same.

-For example, if you reflexively create an interface named `Parser` and class named `ParserImpl`, then you are prematurely adding complexity.

-SOLID should never lead you to creating unnecessary abstractions or unnecessarily complex code.

 If you practice lean product development, and build prototypes to get early customer feedback, SOLID might fit into your flow like this: